tzlaine/small_wg1_papers/P3117_extending_conditionally_borrowed.md

 ## The low-cost ones

-`filter_view` could get the same treatment as the easy ones above, but its iterator also needs to know where the end of the underlying view is, so the sentinel would also need to be added to the iterator.
+`filter_view` could get the same treatment as the easy ones above (the ones that require modification), but its iterator also needs to know where the end of the underlying view is, so the sentinel would also need to be added to the iterator.
 This would typically increase the size of the iterator by the size of two pointers.

 `chunk_by_view` is mostly the same story as `filter_view`.
 However, for bidirectional specializations of the view, the iterator's `operator--` would